Drawing & Painting blog

 4. I measure all the features of the face against my axis lines and lightly sketch them in.

 Next, I start making some very light marks to define the positions of the eyes, eyebrows, nose and mouth.
-With every line I put down I’m measuring carefully by eye along the axes I drew on my reference photo, and asking myself constant questions.
-In relation to the vertical axis line, how far along the horizontal axis line does each eye start and end?
+With every line I’m measuring carefully by eye along the axes I drew on my reference photo, and asking myself constant questions.
+In relation to the central vertical axis, how far along the horizontal axis line does each eye start and end?
 Which vertical distance is greater, the centre of the eyes to the bottom of the nose or the bottom of the nose to the bottom of the chin?
 Are the corners of the mouth horizontally aligned, or is one corner higher than the other, and if so then how much higher?

-I’m drawing with regular drawing pencils, in several grades between HB (your standard writing pencil) and 8B which is very hard and soft.
-Most of the shading on the little girl’s pale skin will be done with the light HB pencil, the areas of mid-tones with maybe a 2B, 4B or 6B depending on how dark it is, and the darkest shadows with the 8B.
-I also use a technical pencil with a 0.5mm point (1/32 inch), usually just for the eyes and for their tiny highlights as well as the eyelashes, eyebrow hairs and sometimes whispy hairs that often frame the face.
-If you’d like more information on drawing materials try this article, or this review of pencil brands
+I draw with Faber-Castell’s 9000 pencils, in several grades between HB (your standard writing pencil) and 8B, which is very dark and soft.
+Most of the shading on the little girl’s pale skin will be done with the light HB or B pencils.
+For the areas of mid-tones I’ll use a 2B and 4B, and for the darkest shadows I’ll use a 6B and 8B.
+I also use my Pentel technical pencil with very fine 0.5mm leads to draw the smallest details within the eyes as well as the eyelashes, eyebrow hairs and those whispy hairs that often frame the face.
+You can refill one of these pencils with leads in a variety of grades and I like to use B grade leads.

 6. I build up all the tones in layers of hatches